ONSdigital/dp-standards/LINTING.md

 These tools are a minimum standard and teams may choose to add additional tools where desired.

-### Megalinter
+### MegaLinter

-:test_tube: **EXPERIMENTAL:** We are currently trialling adoption of Megalinter as a standard.
+:test_tube: **EXPERIMENTAL:** We are currently trialling adoption of MegaLinter as a standard, see [dis-design-system-go](https://github.com/onsdigital/dis-design-system-go#linting) for an example implementation.
 Discuss with your tech lead before adopting with your repos.

-Megalinter is a docker based linting toolbox that combines many different language specific linters and provides a common summary output.
+[MegaLinter](https://megalinter.io/) is a docker based linting toolbox that combines many different language specific linters and provides a common summary output.

+> [!NOTE]
+>
+> * Autofixing should not be enabled in CI
-The normal language specific linters should still be used.
+> * The normal language specific linters should still be used.

 ### Go